vserova/book/pages/ch_xmlwrapp.md

         }
     }

-XmlWrapp forbids incrementing iterators provided by <span class="nctnt ncbi-func">xml::attributes::find(...)</span> methods because:
+XmlWrapp forbids incrementing iterators provided by `xml::attributes::find(...)` methods because:

--   <span class="nctnt ncbi-lib">libxml2</span> has limited support for working with default attributes; and
+-   `libxml2` has limited support for working with default attributes; and

--   iterators provided by the <span class="nctnt ncbi-func">xml::attributes::find()</span> methods may point to either a default or a non-default attribute.
+-   iterators provided by the `xml::attributes::find()` methods may point to either a default or a non-default attribute.

-<span class="nctnt highlight">Note:</span> This <span class="nctnt ncbi-lib">libxml2</span> limitation affects the <span class="nctnt ncbi-func">xml::attributes::size()</span> method behavior.
+*Note:* This `libxml2` limitation affects the `xml::attributes::size()` method behavior.
 It will always provide the number of non-default attributes and will never include the number of default attributes regardless of whether or not a node has default attributes.

 ### Changing Default Attributes

-<span class="nctnt ncbi-lib">libxml2</span> does not provide the ability to change a default attribute.
+`libxml2` does not provide the ability to change a default attribute.
 XmlWrapp does provide this ability, but at the cost of implicitly converting the default attribute into a non-default attribute.
 Consider the following document:

     <?xml version="1.0"?>
     <!DOCTYPE root PUBLIC "something" "my.dtd" [